scoskey/m504/index.md

 ## Course information

-Meeting times: W,F from 10:30&ndash;11:45am (via Zoom, see Canvas for link)
+Meeting times: W,F from 10:30&ndash;11:45am
 Textbook: Silverman, *A friendly introduction to number theory*
 Contact: scoskey@boisestate.edu
-Office hours: Thursday at 1:30 and by appointment (see Canvas for link)
+Office hours: Thursday at 1:30 and by appointment

 ## Course description

-Math 387 is a successor to Math 187/189 and Math 287.
-We will continue our study of topics in discrete math using a proof-based approach.
-The material we cover will include methods of counting, graph theory, and counting using generating functions.
-At the same tmie we will strive to improve on our investigative powers, our proof-writing ability, and our appreciation for mathematical methods and beauty.
+Number theory is the study of patterns in the set of natural numbers and its arithmetic operations.
+Like geometry, it is one of the most classical fields in mathematics.
+In number theory there are many questions which simultaneously have very simple statements and extremely complicated solutions (or no known answer at all).
+In this course we will aim to explore a variety of different areas of inquiry and problem-solving methods in number theory.

 ### Anticipated learning outcomes

 * Possess and exhibit a working knowledge of number theory content
 * Read and write proofs in number theory
+* Explore mathematical questions, experiment using data, formulate conjectures
 * Appreciate abstract mathematics, number theory, and its applications

 ### Rough plan

 * Weeks 1-3: Divisibility and congruences
-* Weeks 4-7: Primes and primality testing
+* Weeks 4-6: Primes and primality testing
-* Week 8: Primitive roots
-* Week 9: Review and midterm exam
+* Weeks 7-9: Quadratic reciprocity and sums of squares
-* Weeks 10-12: Quadratic reciprocity, Pell's equation
+* Weeks 10-12: Pell's equation and Diophantine approximation
-* Weeks 13-14: Diophantine approximation, continued fractions
+* Weeks 13-15: Sequences, continued fractions
-* Weeks 15-16: Review and final exam

 ### Course format